Need support? Call 703-J-CARING (703-522-7464)

 They told her they had already been ready for weeks.
 In many ways, everyone felt that something was coming.
 And yet, as she would soon learn, nothing can truly prepare you for war.

-Inbal is part of the Community Shlichim program, a partnership between The Jewish Federation of Greater Washington and The Jewish Agency for Israel (JAFI), which brings Israeli emissaries to our region to deepen connection and bring Israeli life and perspective into our community.
+Inbal is part of the Community Shlichim program, a partnership between The Jewish Federation of Greater Washington, The Jewish Agency for Israel (JAFI), local synagogues, and other partner organizations which brings Israeli emissaries to our region to deepen connection and bring Israeli life and perspective into our community.
 Originally from a small town in northern Israel, Inbal now finds herself navigating the distance between two realities—supporting the Greater Washington community while her own family lives through the unfolding crisis at home.

 Here is her story: